SLakhmani/CDS_Mapper/README.md

 3) .NET Farmework (Version - 4.7.2)

 Installation:
+1) Download "CDS.Mapper.v1.0.0.zip" from Releases-> Initial Release -> Assets.
-1) Unzip the folder containing the windows installer package (.msi) under Releases.
+2) Unzip the folder and run "Setup.msi".
-2) Select directory for installation along with other preferred settings and click Next.
+3) Select directory for installation along with other preferred settings and click Next.
-3) Once the setup has finished installing, click Finish.
+4) Once the setup has finished installing, click Finish.

 Required input files:
 1) List of positions to be queried present on the +strand of the reference genome in BED format (format described in http://genome.ucsc.edu/FAQ/FAQformat#format1)